infosecak/DVBE/README.md

 # WARNING ⚠️
 This tool is created purely for learning and educational purposes.
 I will not be responsible for any harmful actions.

+# CONTRIBUTION
+This tool has been co-written by Krishna Chaganti (https://github.com/Krishnasch)

 # ACKNOWLEDGEMENTS 👏
 - Shoutout to all the amazing researchers who have worked on browser extension security previously